ss-chang/stat159-project01/paper/sections/02-discussion.md

 	pandoc input.txt -s -o output.pdf
 ```

-Rules can also have multiple source files, wherein multiple source files are used to
-generate a single target file.
+Rules can also have multiple source files that are used to generate a single target file.
 An example of this would look something like:
 ```
 star-wars.md: episode-iv.md episode-v.md episode-vi.md